Artisan-Peeper/cam-detector/README.md

 This is a simple Tensorflow.js integration of object detecting

-This README provides concise instructions for installing dependencies and running the Flask application.
+This README provides concise instructions for running Tensorflow.js

 ## Download this first or clone it on your vscode folder